Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Materials and methods

 \subsubsection{Analysis proceedings}

-The approach to the problem of determining the best baseline correction method was as follows: the set of corrected spectra were obtained and divided into two parts, $\frac{2}{3}$ of the total spectrum to build the PLS model and optimization signal filter parameters and line correction method, and the rest for test of the model.For the optimization was constructed a regression model with the corrected spectra and the carbon content measured by the reference method \emph{CHNS}.
-The model validation occurred through cross-validation, obtaining a value of $\rho$ and $\epsilon$, where $\rho$ corresponds to the Pearson coefficient, and $\epsilon$ represents the uncertainty of the model given in mass percentage of total carbon.
-This process was repeated iterated times, and the values of $\rho$ were saved, so that the end of the iterative process, $\bar{\rho}$ was calculated the the associated uncertainty.
-The greatest value of $\bar{\rho}$ with the lowest $\epsilon$ was used as a condition for determining the set of parameters.
-Thus, this set was applied to the second set of spectra for building a regression model that was validated by cross validation.
+The approach taken to determine the optimal baseline correction method was as follows: The set of corrected spectra was divided into two parts, with $\frac{2}{3}$ of the total spectra used to build the Partial Least Squares (PLS) model and optimize the parameters of the signal filters and baseline correction methods.
+The remaining $\frac{1}{3}$ of the spectra were used to test the model.
+To optimize the parameters, a regression model was constructed using the corrected spectra and the carbon content measured by the reference method (CHNS).
+Cross-validation was performed to validate the model, obtaining values for the Pearson coefficient ($\rho$) and the uncertainty ($\epsilon$) of the model, expressed as the mass percentage of total carbon.
+This process was iterated multiple times, and the values of $\rho$ were recorded.
+At the end of the iterative process, the average value of $\rho$ ($\bar{\rho}$) and its associated uncertainty were calculated.
+The set of parameters that yielded the highest $\bar{\rho}$ with the lowest $\epsilon$ was selected as the optimal condition.
+This set of parameters was then applied to the second set of spectra to build a regression model, which was further validated using cross-validation.